dcrow2huskers/error-normalizer/README.md

    ```bash
    brew install ollama
    ```
-  On MacOS, the Ollama app may launch, but you do not need to use the window.
+> Note: On MacOS, the Ollama app may launch, but you do not need to use the window.
 You may close it as the service runs in the background.

 3. **Pull the Vision Model:**
   After installing Ollama, in terminal or powershell